 These high-speed trains operate to and from France:

-- TGV connects Paris to Luxembourg city (Luxembourg), Lille to Brussels (Belgium), Paris to Turin and Milan (Italy) and Paris to Figueres (Spain).
+TGV connects Paris to Luxembourg city (Luxembourg), Lille to Brussels (Belgium), Paris to Turin and Milan (Italy), Paris to Figueres (Spain) and Paris to Barcelona (Spain).

 Domestic high-speed trains in France

 French domestic high-speed trains are run by TGV and travel at speeds of 320 km/h (200 mph).
 TGV trains transport passengers quickly and comfortably to cities across France, including from Paris to popular destinations like Bordeaux, Lyons (Lyon), Marseille and Nice.

 TGV trains offer air-conditioning, large luggage racks, power sockets, plus refreshments and often a restaurant car.

 On the Eurail timetable TGV trains are simply shown as “TGV”, Thalys as “THA”, ICE as “ICE”, Eurostar as “EST and Talgo du Jour as "TLG".
 These trains always require a reservation.
 Eurostar is not included in the Eurail pass, however travelers get a special fare.